How to increase engagement on Substack

 Goodreads’ Year in Review shows how many pages and books I read, the shortest and longest book, the average book length, the most and least shelved books, my average rating, the highest rated on Goodreads, and a list of all the books I read.

 Spotify’s Wrapped provides a fun, interactive collage of statistics that show how much I enjoyed certain artists and genres.
 One of my favorite stats is the top fan percentage I fall in for a specific musician (e.g., the top 3% of listeners for Post Malone).
-It also lists my top songs for the year in a convenient playlist that I can listen to again and curate more songs I might be into.
+It also lists top songs for the year in a convenient playlist that I can listen to again and curate more songs I might be into.

 Gamification Works